 - Increase awareness, community pride, and feelings of community ownership

-Nearly 1,000 volunteers and more than 1,600 participating households took part in Clean Green Springfield activities.
-Volunteers helped remove more than 11 tons of litter from our streets and waterways, with more than 200 tons of trash/bulky items disposed of properly.
+Over 1,000 volunteers contributed more than 2,400 service hours to Clean Green Springfield activities.
+Participants helped remove 23 tons of litter from our streets and waterways, with more than 200 tons of trash/bulky items disposed of properly.

 Why is this happening?
 Where is this trash coming from?